We’re tucked into a cozy canyon community about 30 minutes up the freeway from downtown L.A , the beach or Hollywood!

 That’s a great question because there are so many choices.
 First off, you should know that our doors are always open.
 Drop in whenever you want.
 Mondays, Wednesdays, and Fridays are great because that’s when we hold chapel services, but you can experience our heart for the Lord any day of the week.
 If you’re up for a more structured event, we hold College View Weekends twice a year.
 You can also schedule a personalized tour with a few mouse clicks.

 Great question!
-Seeing how everyone’s financial situation is different, we recommend using our Net Price Calculator.
-To access our Net Price Calculator, click here.
+Seeing how everyone’s financial situation is different, we recommend using our Total Price Calculator.
+To access our Total Price Calculator, click here.

 This answer surprises people because they think we only offer Bible classes.
 The truth is we are a liberal arts college built on a biblical foundation, and that means variety.
 We offer 13 majors and over 55 areas of study.